Merit Protection Boards

 Each board consists of three members selected by the Senior Chairperson from the following three pools of people.
 Persons who have been nominated by the Minister to be chairpersons; persons who have been nominated by the Secretary; and employees in the teaching service who have been nominated by the Minister.
-The Acting Senior Chairperson is Mr Rick Gervasoni, Ms June Weir is the Registrar and Mr Shaun Corbidge is the Assistant Registrar.
+The Senior Chairperson is Mr Steve Metcalfe, Ms June Weir is the Registrar and Mr Shaun Corbidge is the Assistant Registrar.

 The Merit Protection Boards provide an independent mechanism to hear appeals and grievances for employees of the Department of Education and Training and associated education statutory authorities.
 Appeals and grievances include transfer and promotion, sexual harassment and discrimination, incapacity, grievances of a general personal nature and grievances in relation to police record checks.
 Appeals and grievances are heard in the metropolitan area and regional centres, as appropriate.

 The Merit Protection Boards, through the hearing process, must ensure that all applicants receive fair and equitable treatment and that the principles of natural justice apply.

 Access to the processes of the Merit Protection Boards is available to all employees in the Department of Education and Training including teachers, school-based non-teaching staff and public servants.